JoelEager/pyTanks.Server/readme.md

 - Python 3.5 or newer
 - [websockets 3.3](https://github.com/aaugustin/websockets) (`pip install websockets==3.3`)

-**Note: pyTanks is currently in an "alpha" state.
-Feel free to play around with it and offer feedback but don't expect the code to be feature-complete or bug free.**
+**Note: pyTanks is currently in beta testing.
+Please try your hand at making an AI and offer feedback.
+However, the API and game mechanics are subject to change.**

 ## Server
 ### Usage: